Projects

 Design and Evaluation of Flexible Programmable Hybrid Real-time Networks with Hard and Soft Real-time Guarantees (SDN-APP Phase2)

-I am the Full PI of this DFG-funded project.
+I was the Full PI of this DFG-funded project.
 I was fully responsible for writing and requesting funding for this project.
 I finally received funding for a 50% PhD position for 3 years.

 Summary